DISCIPLINE VISUAL ARTS

 19th December / Thursday

 11:00 am: Itinerant Sex: Goa’s Other Worlds - Anjali Arondekar

 This talk engages the emergence of a devadasi collectivity in colonial Goa, the Gomantak Maratha Samaj, to pose two crucial questions: (1) How do histories of sexuality trouble the more routinized passages through which Goan history has been written and celebrated?
 (2) How can the Samaj's archive of profit and pleasure call attention to itinerant caste forms, and the politics of region they leave behind?

 3:00 pm: Ways of Belonging: Amruta Patil and Solomon Souza

-5:00 pm: The Poetics of Protest: Aruna D'Souza and Brendan Fernandes
+5:00 pm: Brownish – South Asian Artists in-between Black and White America: Aruna D'Souza and Brendan Fernandes

 20th December / Friday